 Counselors come to Camp Lincoln and Camp Lake Hubert from all over the U.S. and the world.
 There are four to five staff members per cabin, so you will get to know a variety of counselors.
 Counselors are usually attending College or University, or they are the equivalent age.

 Some counselors are former campers themselves and a number have participated in our Leadership Training Program.

-For variety and fun, every week we designate one day as a Special Day, which is different than a typical activity day at camp.
-The Special Day usually has a theme and campers and staff often dress up for the theme and participate in different games, events, and activities throughout the day.
+For variety and fun, throughout the session, we will have Special Days, which is different than a typical activity day at camp.
+Special Days usually have a theme and campers and staff often dress up for the theme and participate in different games, events, and activities throughout the day.
 Special Days are announced every Spring.

 At the end of each session, we will provide names and addresses of the campers in your cabin, so that you can keep in touch if you wish.
 You can also connect with your camp friends by writing them a letter and sending it to the camp office.
 We will then forward it to them for you.